This post has been updated now that Secretary of State Rex Tillerson has been fired and Pompeo has been chosen to replace him.

-The Intercept just broke a pretty big story: CIA Director Mike Pompeo reportedly met with the purveyor of a disputed theory about the internal Democratic National Committee emails that were released last year — a theory that runs counter to the intelligence community's own long-standing conclusions about the matter.
+In October, CIA Director Mike Pompeo met with the purveyor of a disputed theory about the Democratic National Committee emails released during the 2016 presidential campaign — a theory that ran counter to the intelligence community's long-standing conclusions about the matter.

-It's not the first example of Pompeo doing something that has been put under microscope.
-But there is a common thread running through just about every example: Pompeo doing and saying questionable things involving Russia — and those questionable things tend to lean in a pro-Trump direction.
+It was hardly the first example of Pompeo doing something strange.
+But there has been a common thread running through just about every example: Pompeo doing and saying questionable things involving Russia — and those questionable things tending to align with President Trump.

 And the kicker in the Intercept's story is that Trump, according to Binney and another source, just so happens to be the one who suggested the meeting: